Ultimate Lifecycle Email Marketing Guide for Ecommerce Brands

 When popups were introduced on his blog, he saw a 103 percent increase in email subscriptions with just a .7 percent increase in bounce rates.
 (Email address that he could use to nurture from a sales perspective, thus increasing his profits!)
 While not every context will be the same, popups are a solution you'd be foolish not to implement.

-The correlation is simple: more email addresses means more traffic to your site or product.
+The correlation is simple: more email addresses mean more traffic to your site or product.
 More traffic means more sales.
 More sales means more win!

 People like getting emails from other people.
 Not faceless organizations.
 Not generic "email@example.com", but real, flesh-and-blood human beings.
 Turns out this isn't just a personal preference, it's statistically verifiable.

 When you include the company name in the "From" field, there is a 137 percent increase in open rates.
 For instance, if your name is Joe and you work at Acme, Co., you'd fill in the "From" field to read "Joe at Acme, Co."
 This subtle change makes people twice as likely to open your emails.
 A no-brainer!

 In larger organizations, sometimes sending from a "blanket" email address (e.g., "firstname.lastname@example.org") is an unavoidable reality.
 This doesn't mean you can't personalize your "From" field.
 Identify a person who will be the "email face" for your company and put their name in the "From" field.
 Results will follow.

 Solution: For an extra personalized touch, put a picture of the person sending the emails somewhere near the bottom of the message.

 If we remember back to the second email mistake, most folks have a crowded inbox.
 Lots of emails mean you have 7-12 seconds to capture people's attention, engage them with your content, and get them to do something with what they've just read.